Abhinimap/nimap_base_project/README.md

 4. Using a descendant of Theme.AppCompat for your activity: example, example night theme

 ```
+// example
 // go to file android/app/src/main/res/values/styles.xml
-// and add these lines
+// you can add these lines

    <style name="NormalTheme" parent="Theme.MaterialComponents">
         <item name="android:windowBackground">?android:colorBackground</item>